Segunstar/solution-challenges/README.md

 ## Acknowledgments

-My acknolegdements to God, and my Parent and my Co-designers who has helped me to maintain the web development/design that I am currently learning.
+My acknowlegdements to God, my Parents and my Co-designers who has helped me to maintain the web development/design that I am currently learning.